Klow-e/klowe/README.md

 > KLexicon(glossary) -> dict[dict[str,np.array]]    == of a glossary type file, returns a dict with words vectorialized by genre
 > print_vector("<query>", KLexicon(glossary))       == prints a single word vector with its values by genre
-> VectorializeText(text, glossary) -> dict          == returns a single textual vector from a text crosmatched with a glossary
+> VectorializeText(text, glossary, VTmodel) -> dict == returns a single textual vector from a text crosmatched with a glossary
 > VectorializeTextModel(g, t) -> w                  == definition of how weights are crossmatched in VectorializeText
 > print_text_vector(VectorializeText())             == better way to print a text vector of a VectorializeText()
 > CategorizeText(VectorializeText())                == returns two or three most likely genres with a percentage